blaenk/blaenk.github.io/provider/notes/gdb.markdown

 $ ulimit -c unlimited
 ```

-On systems that use [systemd], such as mine, these files are instead be managed by systemd's journal.
-The helper program `systemd-coredumpctl` can be used to extract the core dumps from the journal to separate files:
+On systems that use [systemd], such as mine, these files are instead managed by systemd's journal --- they don't show up in the current directory regardless of the resource limit.
+The helper program `systemd-coredumpctl` can be used to extract the core dumps from the journal into individual files:

 [systemd]: http://en.wikipedia.org/wiki/Systemd